iproudyou/iproudyou/README.md

 ### Hi there 👋

 My name is Daniel Lee, currently majoring in Computer Science.
-I have > 1 year of experience in software engineer and cloud engineer.
+I have previous experience in software engineer and cloud engineer.

 - 🔭 I like to explore different fields of technology.
 My current interests are developing:
     - web application